KP1709/WorldCityTimezoneSearch/README.md

     - Shows second flag if a region or state does have one
 - Light/Dark mode overlay on map
     - Requires reloading because of how React-leaflet works
+- Able to select city by country and/or region through modal
+    - 🔩 Basic implementation - continuing to improve

 ## 📚 Resources
 - How to find a key from a value (Peter Morgan) - https://petermorgan.dev/blog/find-a-values-key-in-a-javascript-object/